 Our work includes

-Education and Social Events:
+Education and Connect Events

 This website contains medically reviewed information pages and a rich set of resources and articles about TSC.
 It is regularly reviewed and updated to ensure the information is both current and accurate.

-We maintain the TSC Professionals Directory, a listing of health professionals who have made a commitment to stay up to date with best practice in the diagnosis, surveillance and management of TSC.
+TSA maintains the TSC Professionals Directory, a listing of health professionals who have made a commitment to stay up to date with best practice in the diagnosis, surveillance and management of TSC.

-The Lizzie Pinkerton Memorial Award:
+The Lizzie Pinkerton Memorial Award

 Tuberous Sclerosis Australia Inc. is an incorporated association under New South Wales law.
 You can download and read our constitution here.